halex5000/ld-articles/LaunchDarkly Svelte/Svelte.md

 }
 ```

 In most cases, you won't want to reinitialize the library within every single endpoint that requires a flag.
 The most straightforward solution to this is to create a shared library that handles the initialization of the SDK and returns the client.
 Every endpoint that requires a flag value can then include this library to get an instance of the SDK client that has been initialized.
+You can see an example of this in the [our Svelte  guide](https://docs.launchdarkly.com/guides/platform-specific/svelte).

 ## Where to Go From Here

 The good news is that you can use the existing LaunchDarkly JavaScript and Node SDKs as is within your Svelte project, without any complicated workarounds or framework specific code.
 The above examples just touched on the most basic implementation.
-If you are looking for a more in depth tutorial and set of examples, we recently launched a [guide to using LaunchDarkly with Svelte](https://docs.launchdarkly.com/guides/platform-specific/svelte) in our documentation.
+If you are looking for a more in depth tutorial and set of examples, check out our complete [guide to using LaunchDarkly with Svelte](https://docs.launchdarkly.com/guides/platform-specific/svelte) in the documentation.